json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 ### The Context Object {#schema-schemagen-context}

 The context holds all of the data you need to determine which intents need to be applied.
-It is defined by a base class, `SchemaGeneratorContextBase`, and two derivations, `TypeGenerationContext` and `MemberGenerationContext`.
+It is defined by a base class, `SchemaGenerationContextBase`, and two derivations, `TypeGenerationContext` and `MemberGenerationContext`.

 `TypeGenerationContext` represents generation of just a type (including attributes present on the type itself), whereas `MemberGenerationContext` represents generation of an object member, which will have a type (and its attributes) _and_ possibly additional attributes as a member.